 But this has not been a problem, because, as much as I would love to be writing thought-provoking articles that get major readership, I have barely written anything about China.

 Why?
 I can’t quite say.

-I have ranted at my friends, family, boyfriend, colleagues, boss, random acquaintances et al, for what would almost certainly amount to about a week’s worth of hour-long imaginary podcast episodes (look out for “Oh, China” by Cas Sutherland, coming soon).
+I have ranted at my friends, family, boyfriend, colleagues, boss, random acquaintances et al, for what would almost certainly amount to about a week’s worth of hour-long imaginary podcast episodes.
 I have cried and shouted my frustrations at the walls of my apartment, only half hoping I will be overheard and someone will come and join me for a cathartic venting session.
 I have repeatedly put my mind to working out to release some physical energy, instead of taking it out on my students – it’s not their fault China is so tough to live in.
-But god knows I am surprised at how accepting they are.
+But God knows I am surprised at how accepting they are.

 Despite all the energy I spend making my thoughts audible (they’re often not actually words), I can’t seem to sit at my computer and actually write down what I think about China.
 I can open a blank document, a fresh cup of tea nearby and some Einaudi playing, but the words refuse to play along.
 No matter how much of an outpouring I expect, it just doesn’t come out.

 The longer you stay, the less you have to say.

 I can’t quite remember who said that.
 But I know someone said it, and it rang true.
 When I first arrived in Beijing I wrote updates.
 Actually, I wrote one update.
 I sent it to a bunch of people who’d said they wanted to hear about China.
 It formed the basis of this blog post about China’s bizarrities: Oh, China!